 A simple straight hemmed bottom edge doesn't have to be plain solid color.
 The example shown in the photo above adds a decorative and colorful touch to the sweater design.
 The bottom hem is quite wide, 2.5 inches total width, and contains a bright red checkerboard pattern along with a row of dark brown "eyeglasses".
 The sleeve hem is more simple in design, a narrow .75 inches total width, and contains only the bright red checkerboard pattern.
 The inside of the hemmed edges is solid pure white.
 The overall theme for this particular sweater was a "readers' motif", as the lady for whom the sweater was designed is an avid reader of fine books.
 The sweater shown above is colors pure white, cayenne (bright red) and bark (dark brown).

 A hemmed bottom edge can also be designed to be open at the side seams.
 This split hem is three inches deep and is hand stitched at the edges to provide an open edge.
+Split hems can be deeper than three inches, sometimes as much as eight inches, depending on the length of the garment.
 This is a nice feature for a custom design (and it doesn't hurt that it provides a little more room across the hips, too).
 The sweater shown above is knitted in color willow green.